What to Do if Your Drinking Water is Contaminated with Bacteria

 7. Use the garden hose to run water into the well to mix and circulate the bleach.
 Run the water along the well casing or sides of the dug well.
 Do this for at least 15 minutes and up to 1 hour.

-8. Put the well cap back on.
-Install a new gasket if it is brittle or missing.
+8. Reseal the well and (if applicable) install a new gasket if it is brittle or missing.

 10. Check the manufacturer's instructions before running the chlorinated water into your clothes washer, dishwasher or refrigerator water filtration system.

-11. Leave the chlorinated water in the plumbing for at least eight hours to give the chlorine time to disinfect your system.
+11. Leave the chlorinated water in the plumbing for 8 to 12 hours to give the chlorine time to disinfect your system.

-12. Flush the system until you no longer smell bleach.
+12. After at least 8 hours, flush the system until you no longer smell bleach.
 Start with an outside spigot.
 Connect a garden hose so it drains onto a gravel driveway or brushy area away from your septic system and any streams.
+Flushing large volumes of chlorinated water into your septic system may damage it.
 You may want to run the water at less than full flow or turn the tap off periodically to allow the well to recharge so it does not run dry.

-13. Flush the taps inside your home by using a hose or bucket and drain the water outside the same way as in Step 15.
-Run the hot and cold faucets until you no longer smell bleach.
+13. Flush the taps inside your home by running both the hot and cold faucets until you no longer smell bleach.

 14. Remove, clean, then replace any screens on your faucets as they can become clogged by debris dislodged during the disinfection process.

-15. Retest your water two to three days after the chlorine smell is gone.
-Order the bacteria test (Kit NU) from the Health Department Lab.
+15. Retest your water 2 to 3 days after the chlorine smell is gone.
+Order the bacteria test (Kit A) from the Health Department Lab.

-16. Continue to either boil your water or get it from a safe source until no bacteria is detected.
+16. Continue to either boil your water or get water from a safe source until no bacteria are detected.

 If problems continue